-The Commission is proposing to amend its child-resistant packaging requirements to exempt hormone replacement therapy (“HRT”) products containing one or more progestogen or estrogen substances.
+The Commission is proposing to amend its child-resistant packaging Start Printed Page 7320requirements to exempt hormone replacement therapy (“HRT”) products containing one or more progestogen or estrogen substances.
 Current exemptions cover some HRT products, but not others.
 This proposal would uniformly exempt all HRT products that rely solely on the activity of one or more progestogen or estrogen substances from child resistant packaging requirements.

 Comments on the proposal should be submitted no later than May 6, 2002.

 Comments should be mailed to the Office of the Secretary, Consumer Product Safety Commission, Washington, DC 20207, or delivered to the Office of the Secretary, Consumer Product Safety Commission, Room 502, 4330 East-West Highway, Bethesda, Maryland 20814-4408, telephone (301) 504-0800.
 Comments may also be filed by telefacsimile to (301) 504-0127 or by email to firstname.lastname@example.org.
 Comments should be captioned “Proposed HRT exemption.”Start Further Info